When someone dies information guide

 If your local council doesn't offer the Tell Us Once service, you'll need to contact these departments yourself.

-You may need to contact other organisations as well, such as:
+You should contact other organisations as well, such as:

 You can register the name and address of the person who's died with the Bereavement Register.
 This removes their details from mailing lists and stops most advertising mail.
 You can either register over the phone by calling 0800 082 1230 (the 24-hour automated registration line) or online on their website.